Ruchikush/Todo_With_Notes_App/README.md

 - **React Native core components** (View, Text, FlatList, TouchableOpacity, TextInput, etc.).
 - **AsyncStorage** for persistent local storage.
 - **Reusable components** for clean code.
-- **Animations** for adding/deleting tasks.
+- **Animations** added on the Task page - If you want to see the animation checkout to "feature/animation" branch and see the changes.
-- **Search & Filter** for tasks (e.g., show only completed).
+- **Search & Filter** for tasks, this also support search after applying complete, pending filter.

 ### 🌐 API Integration
-- Integrated with a mock API (`https://jsonplaceholder.typicode.com/`) to demonstrate API handling.
+- Integrated with a mock API (`https://jsonplaceholder.typicode.com/`) to demonstrate API handling.(get, put, post, delete)
-- Example: Fetch tasks or notes as dummy data.
+- Example: Fetch tasks and handel notes data in local storage.

 ---